Herb Hillz

-Naengcheon Nature Land is a park that is located in Daegu Dalseong-gun, South Korea.
+Naengcheon Nature Land is a park located in Daegu Dalseong-gun, South Korea.

-In March 1976 it was created and named 'Naengcheon Nature Won', then changed its name to 'Naengcheon Nature Land' in March 1993.
+Established in March 1976 as 'Naengcheon Nature Won', it was renamed 'Naengcheon Nature Land' in March 1993.

-In June 2005 it was renamed again to Herb Hillz (허브힐즈).
+In June 2005, it was renamed again to Herb Hillz (허브힐즈).

 Description

-Herb Hillz is a herb-and flower-packed park which also hosts a variety of events and attractions, which change with the seasons.
+Herb Hillz is a herb-and-flower-packed park that also hosts a variety of events and attractions, which change with the seasons.
 The park covers some 10,000 m², and includes a large stand of metasequoia trees.
-It contains the only green tea field in the Yeongnam area - the “Kim Taehee Green Tea Garden.”
+It features the only green tea field in the Yeongnam area, known as the “Kim Taehee Green Tea Garden.”

 Rides and attractions include bumper cars, a swinging ship, a family-oriented zoo, and quaint shops.
 It offers sledding in the winter, flowering herbs in the spring, and water activities in the warm season, as well as year-round craft activities.
 An Eco-adventure area includes a climbing wall and ziplines.